-In October and December 2021, we provided NEPOOL Stakeholders and the New England States with preliminary results of the quantitative analysis, including results of the Central Case and Scenarios.
-Some provided comments in response to presentations of initial results, and this draft report reflects this feedback.
+We provided NEPOOL Stakeholders and the New England States with preliminary results of the quantitative analysis, including results of the Central Case and Scenarios, in October and December 2021, and provided a draft Pathways Report in February 2022.
+Comments were provided by various entities in response to presentations of initial results and to the draft Pathways Report, and this final report reflects this feedback.